-The Ficus Lyrata is a really great plant for beginners and experts alike, and designers will appreciate what it can do in a photo.
-Here’s what you need to know if you’re getting a Fiddle Leaf Fig:
+The Fiddle Leaf Fig is a really great plant for beginners and experts alike, and designers will appreciate what it can do in a photo.
+Here’s what you need to know if you’re getting a Ficus Lyrata:

 Watering – This plant is a moderate to heavy drinker, and can go for 2+ weeks without watering with the proper sub-irrigation system, but we suggest you check it weekly during the first 6-8 weeks after you get it and during hot summer months.
 See our watering guide for more information.